-It helps if you don’t have to pay for housing, by house hacking.
+It helps if you live for free by house hacking.
 Which doesn’t even require a multifamily – look no further than our co-founder Deni, who house hacks her suburban single-family home by bringing on a foreign exchange student to live with her!

 Think of it as attacking the problem from both directions.
 You’re investing more money every month, and your minimum FIRE income will be far easier to meet.

 In other words, you’ll be able to cover your bills with passive income much faster!

 Free Mini-Course: Passive Income from Small Multifamily Properties